fbpx

 Step 2: Your Online Presence

-Remember, you’re a company advertising to customers.
-What company says to themselves, “Gee, I hope there’s no information about us online for people to find”?
+Remember, you’re like a company or brand advertising to customers.
+What company says to themselves, “Gee, I hope there’s no information about us online for people to find?”

 Companies want there to be an absolute flood of information about them online, and so do you!
 You just want that information to all be carrying the proper message, which is “Hire Me!”